mohoshakeri/Markdowns/FULLSTACK_AGENT_README.md

 - Fully type-aware in Python.
 - Simple CSS and Bootstrap-friendly in Vue.
 - Easy for a junior developer to follow.
-- Practical for one Docker image serving both backend and frontend.

 Do not over-engineer with heavy dependency injection, repositories, interfaces, abstract factories, auto imports, micro-exceptions, or hidden framework magic unless the existing source already uses them.